Business Immigration

 Permanent Residency and Citizenship

-Recently introduced rules make it easier for employees to bring their families to Spain and expand family reunification eligibility.
-Read our article 2025 Immigration Regulations in Spain: What Employers Need to Know for the full info.
+The 2026 reforms integrate 2025 flexibilities into a new legal framework, including a one-stop online portal for family applications, broader eligibility for dependents, and simplified financial proofs to make it easier for employees to bring their families to Spain.
+Read our article 2026 Immigration Regulations in Spain: What Employers Need to Know for the full info.

 Common Problems And How to Avoid Them